votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 Running clang-format on every commit can be a drag, as can changing the copyright in every header.
-Building artifacts locally from a Gitlab run is also mutliple steps.
-Fortunately you will find small scripts in the `dev-tools repo <https://github.com/votca/dev-tools>`__, which can automate this.
+Building artifacts locally from a Gitlab run also takes mutliple steps.
+Fortunately, you will find small scripts in the `dev-tools repo <https://github.com/votca/dev-tools>`__, which can automate this.

-VOTCA continuous integration (Github actions)
+VOTCA Continuous Integration (Github Actions)
 ---------------------------------------------

-Each pull request and push to master in the tools, csg, csgapps, csg-tutorials, csg-manual, xtp, xtp-tutorials and in the votca repository is build on a machine in the cloud using `Github actions <https://docs.github.com/en/actions>`__ (There is still some Gitlab for the GPU builds).
+Each pull or push request to master in the tools, csg, csgapps, csg-tutorials, csg-manual, xtp, xtp-tutorials or votca repository is built on a machine in the cloud using `Github actions <https://docs.github.com/en/actions>`__ (There is still some Gitlab for the GPU builds).

 VOTCA can build on various linux distributions, which are not all natively supported by Github actions.
-So instead of using the default virtual machines, VOTCA first builds and then runs a `docker container <https://www.docker.com/resources/what-container>`__ for each Pull Request.
+For non natively supported distributions, instead of using the default virtual machines, VOTCA first builds and then runs a `docker container <https://www.docker.com/resources/what-container>`__ for each Pull Request.
 The container contains all the necessary dependencies of votca (see :code:`buildenv` below)

 The docker images can be found at `Docker Hub <https://hub.docker.com/u/votca>`__.
 The **votca/buildenv** containers are the basic containers, which contain all the dependencies VOTCA requires, but not any VOTCA code.
 The **votca/buildenv** can be found on `VOTCA's GitHub Container registry <https://github.com/orgs/votca/packages>`__.
-On top of these containers the actual containers for running the test builds are build, the resulting **votca/votca** container can be found on `Docker Hub <https://hub.docker.com/u/votca>`__ as well as `VOTCA's GitHub Container registry <https://github.com/orgs/votca/packages>`__.
+On top of these containers, the actual containers for running the test builds are built, the resulting **votca/votca** container can be found on `Docker Hub <https://hub.docker.com/u/votca>`__ as well as `VOTCA's GitHub Container registry <https://github.com/orgs/votca/packages>`__.

 For more information also look at the `Github workflow files <https://github.com/votca/votca/tree/master/.github/workflows>`__.

-Making a release
+Making a Release
 ----------------

 Releases are done by Github actions as well. :code:`votca/votca` has a :code:`release` workflow that can only be triggered manually.
 To trigger it go `here <https://github.com/votca/votca/actions?query=workflow%3Arelease>`_.
 The release can only be made from the
 :code:`stable` branch, but one can test making a release on any other branch as well.
 To make a release, trigger the action from
-:code:`stable` branch pick a new release tag in the :code:`release tag` box (all CHANGELOG files need to contain a section with that tag already, but the date will be updated) and type :code:`yesyesyes` into the deploy box.
-A new release will trigger the creation of the release tag in all involved submodules (plus pull requests for stable to master branch, see `below <#updates-from-stable>`__).
+:code:`stable` branch pick a new release tag in the :code:`release tag` box (all CHANGELOG files should already contain a section with the tag, but the date will be updated) and type :code:`yesyesyes` into the deploy box.
+A new release will trigger the creation of the release tag in all involved submodules (plus pull requests for the stable to master branch, see `below <#updates-from-stable>`__).

 CPP Resources
 -------------

-A good starting point is to take a look at the cpp standard.
+A good starting point, is to take a look at the cpp standard.
 Though the code has not always consistently followed the cpp standard we now make an effort to really enforce it and follow best practices.